About us

 Frequently Asked Questions

-Cropped images directly in Microsoft Edge using our tool by simply uploading your image, selecting the crop tool, adjusting the crop area, and applying it.
+Crop images directly in Microsoft Edge using our tool.
+Upload your image, select the crop tool, adjust the crop area, and apply.

-While edge doesn't inherently support PDF cropping, our tool focuses on image cropping.
-Consider converting PDF images to JPG or PNG for cropping.
+Edge doesn't natively support PDF cropping; our tool focuses on image cropping.
+Consider converting PDFs to JPG or PNG for cropping.

 Open your image in our online editor in Microsoft Edge, select the crop tool from the toolbar, adjust your crop area, and apply changes.

 Certainly!
-Just open Edge on Windows 10, access our online image cropper, and crop images as needed without extra software.
+Open Edge on Windows 10, access our online image cropper, and crop images as needed without extra software.

 Microsoft Edge does not have a native shortcut for image cropping.
-Use our tool's intuitive interface for quick cropping instead.
+Use our tool's intuitive interface for quick cropping.

-No plugins are required.
+No plugins are needed.
 Our web-based tool enables cropping directly in Microsoft Edge with a few clicks.

 No, you must crop one image at a time.
 After cropping and downloading an image, upload another to continue.

-No, the tool only processes images one at a time to ensure efficient handling and processing.
+No, the tool processes images one at a time to ensure efficient handling and processing.

 No, the current tool is optimized for desktop use in browsers like Microsoft Edge.
 Mobile support isn't available.